 Prolific's length on the waterline is 23.4 metres, length on deck 26 metres and with bowsprit 30 metres.
 Her draught is 3.2 metres.
 She comes under the Small Commercial Vessels Code, exactly the same as our previous vessel, John Laing, which crucially meant that Prolific could be sailed by the charity's existing staff and volunteers.

 She has the potential for up to 26 berths but our intention, fitting in with coding requirements, is not to have a significant increase in the numbers of young people we currently take on each voyage, though it may be possible to go up to 14 rather than 12.
 But what we can do is take group leaders in addition to the young people where appropriate; we can take extra sea staff; and we can really invest in training new sea staff: there will be space for people like our refit volunteers or any particularly impressive young people to be invited to sail as trainee volunteers, perhaps for extended periods - an amazing opportunity for individuals to develop their skills.

 When a team from OYT South went to look at Prolific in Norway prior to purchase, we made two quick videos for those members of our team who couldn't be there with us, just showing what she looks like as you walk round, both outside and in.
 (It is worth noting that she was not in full commission at the time - and we have done a lot of work since these videos were made!)

-Prolific’s accommodation includes 6 staff berths towards the stern (two pairs and two single cabins); 10 berths in the saloon; 6 in the fore cabin; and a small cabin for four in the bows, which can be used for group leaders if they prefer separate accommodation.
+Prolific’s accommodation includes 6 staff berths towards the stern (two pairs and two single cabins); 10 berths in the saloon; 6 in the fore cabin; and a small cabin in the bows, which can be used for group leaders if they prefer separate accommodation.
 She also has a huge saloon with room for everyone for meals, briefings, games and more; a good navigation area with lots of space for young people to get involved; plenty of galley space including separate cooking and washing-up areas; a great workshop; and a utility room with a washing machine.